The Bible in Spain: Content

 Borrow's book, "a song of wild Spain", was based on journals and notes he kept at the time, upon which he also drew for his reports back to the Bible Society, which were returned to him on his request when he was working on the book.
 His travels began at Lisbon, from where he journeyed on horseback via Elvas and Badajoz to Madrid.
 There he negotiated with government ministers, including Prime Ministers Mendizábal and Istúriz, for permission to print and distribute a Spanish translation of the New Testament.
 In this he had the support of the British ambassador George Villiers.

 Borrow went on to travel through northern Spain distributing copies of this work and appointing local agents where possible.
 On returning to Madrid he opened a bookshop for sale of the work, but this was soon closed by the authorities.
 He next printed his own translation of St. Luke's Gospel in the Caló language of the Iberian Romani people.
 He was briefly imprisoned in Madrid.
 During his Spanish travels he suffered from bouts of illness and twice returned to England, and in the end his activities were suppressed and he left Spain for Tangier, where the book closes.

-The work relates numerous personal encounters Borrow had with Spaniards, from the prime minister to beggars, including Gypsies and crypto-Jews.
-This was the first widely read book with accurate first-hand information on Gypsies, although a more complete description appears in his first work, The Zincalí (1841), which was not a commercial success.
+The work relates numerous personal encounters Borrow had with Spaniards, from the prime minister to beggars, including Roma and crypto-Jews.
+This was the first widely read book with accurate first-hand information on Roma, although a more complete description appears in his first work, The Zincalí (1841), which was not a commercial success.